High-tech chestnuts: US to consider genetically altered tree

 "We have this technology, it's a very powerful technology, and we can use that now to save a species," said Professor William Powell, a molecular plant biologist who directs the American Chestnut Research and Restoration Project at the college.

-The researchers will ask the U.S. Department of Agriculture to assess an American chestnut tree with a gene from wheat that helps it tolerate cryphonectria parasitica, a fungus unwittingly imported to the United States over 100 years ago.
+The researchers want the U.S. Department of Agriculture to assess an American chestnut tree with a gene from wheat that helps it tolerate cryphonectria parasitica, a fungus unwittingly imported to the United States over 100 years ago.

 The blight decimated a towering tree species once dominant in forests from Maine to Georgia.
 Nuts from up to 4 billion trees fattened hogs, and its sturdy wood was used to build cabins.
 Yet by the time Nat King Cole crooned about "chestnuts roasting on an open fire" after World War II, trees were doomed by the blight.
 Surviving trees today are typically shrubs sprouting from old roots, yet to be infected.